Plain English Summary

 Normal weight and overweight women aged between 18 and 65 who have IBS

 What does the study involve?

-The trial involves two separate test periods which are spaced 2-4 weeks apart, one involves eating low-FODMAP rye bread and the other involves eating traditional rye bread.
+The study involves two separate test periods which are spaced 2-4 weeks apart.
+One involves eating low-FODMAP rye bread and the other involves eating traditional rye bread.
 The participants take part in both test periods but they are taken in a random order.
-In the beginning of each test period participants swallow a small wireless motility capsule (a device which monitors pH (how acid or alkaline the gut is), pressure and temperature) and eat the 8 slices of bread.
-Over the following 12 hours, participants are asked about any IBS symptoms they are having and breath into a machine to record the amount of hydrogen their gut is producing (a sign of fermentation) every half an hour.
+At the beginning of each test period participants swallow a small wireless motility capsule (a device which monitors pH (how acid or alkaline the gut is), pressure and temperature) and eat the 8 slices of bread.
+Over the following 12 hours, participants are asked about any IBS symptoms they are having and breathe into a machine to record the amount of hydrogen their gut is producing (a sign of fermentation) every half an hour.
 After this, these tests are repeated every 3 hours until the wireless motility capsule (WMC) leaves the body in a bowel movement.
 The time taken for the WMC to leave the body is also recorded.

 What are the possible benefits and risks of participating?

 There are no direct benefits of taking part, although participants are able to receive information about the state of their health.
 Risks of participating include a small chance that the WMC is not passed and remains in the body, although measures will be taken to resolve the issue should it occur.

 University of Helsinki (Finland)